PTSD after a car accident

 - Treatment approvals: what is “reasonable and necessary”

-For general dispute information, see CTP claim disputes.
+For general dispute information, see CTP claim disputes and internal review.

 Frequently asked questions